 The logic of collective action that underpins the privileging of interconnections and frontier-ness is instructive in a situation where nothing but change is permanent and where life is a currency in perpetual circulation.
 The tendency toward temporality, transience, or impermanence calls for social actors to de-emphasize or domesticate personal success and maximize collective endeavours.
-To cultivate this at the university level would mean transforming primary and secondary school curricula to emphasize greater cooperation and communication incorporate incentive systems that are less hierarchical and competitive.
+To cultivate this at the university level would mean transforming primary and secondary school curricula to emphasize greater cooperation and communication and incorporate incentive systems that are less hierarchical and competitive.
 It would also necessitate thinking about the role of the university in conversation with the economy.
 Humility must reign while mentalities and practices of absolutes and conquest are interred (Nyamnjoh, 2017b).

 Conviviality of Popular African Ideas of Reality and Social Action

 Scholars interested in rethinking African social sciences and humanities could maximize and capitalize upon the currency of conviviality in popular African ideas of reality and social action, as evident in Tutuola’s writings, the ethnographic richness of which makes them more than just works of fiction.
 Conviviality is recognition and provision for the fact or reality of being incomplete and a rejection of linear thinking toward completeness.
 If incompleteness is the normal order of things, conviviality invites scholars and indeed all and sundry to celebrate and preserve incompleteness and mitigate delusions of grandeur that come with ambitions and claims of perfection.
 Conviviality emphasizes repair rather than rejection of relationships with fellow humans as well as with the non-human world, in view of its recognition of debt and indebtedness as a permanent feature of being and becoming.
 Conviviality is more about cobbling and less about ruptures.
-Conviviality is fundamental to being human—biologically and socially—and necessary for processes of social renewal, reconstruction and regeneration.
-Conviviality favours diversity, tolerance, trust, equality, inclusiveness, cohabitation, coexistence, mutual accommodation, interaction, interdependence, getting along, generosity, hospitality, congeniality, festivity, civility and peace, among other forms of sociality, over ongoing conflicts within and between generations (Nyamnjoh, 2017a, 2017b).
+Conviviality is fundamental to being human—biologically and socially—and necessary for processes of social renewal, reconstruction, and regeneration.
+Conviviality favors diversity, tolerance, trust, equality, inclusiveness, cohabitation, coexistence, mutual accommodation, interaction, interdependence, getting along, generosity, hospitality, congeniality, festivity, civility, and peace, among other forms of sociality, over ongoing conflicts within and between generations (Nyamnjoh, 2017a, 2017b).

 Convivial Scholarship Rather Than Delusions of Completeness